igully/DOS/README.md

 |`SPARROW`|Updated and bugfixed version of this tiny file manager.
 |`SUPERTED`|Removed the annoying .BAK file creation from this tiny text editor.

-DOS Distributions I have supported:
+DOS distributions I have supported:
 ----------------------------------
 MiNiDOS -> https://archive.org/details/@minidos622